cdiaz19/calculator/README.md

-# calculator
-Calculator Ruby Project
+# Ruby Project: Basic Calculator.
+Version: 1.2

+The next project, sample code calculator for basic operators in the Ruby programming language.